mahnoor-a11y/Read/README.md

-# Data/Weekly Presentations
+# Data / Weekly Presentations

-This folder contains all the presentations i have mae till now.
+This folder contains all presentations created for documenting weekly progress, experiments, analyses, and results throughout the project.

 ## Files